gKrokod/webServer/README.md

   1. cCreateAndFillTable

-	`"cCreateAndFillTable": []` - create and fill with test data the tables in the database necessary for the server to operate.
+	"cCreateAndFillTable": [] - create and fill with test data the tables in the database necessary for the server to operate.
 Recommended for the first launcha and testing.

-	`"cCreateAndFillTable": null` - do not configure the database for work.
+	"cCreateAndFillTable": null - do not configure the database for work.
 Recommended for subsequent launches.

   2. cHostDB

     address to connect to the database,
-	e.g. `"cHostDB": "127.0.0.1"`
+	e.g. "cHostDB": "127.0.0.1"

   3. cLimitData

     Pagination values.
-Maximum number of elements returned in the list from the server, e.g. `"cLimitData": 13`
+Maximum number of elements returned in the list from the server, e.g. "cLimitData": 13

   4. cLogLvl

-    Allows you to enable or disable the levels of logs displayed ("Debug" < "Warning" < "Error" < "Fatal").The minimum level is set, e.g. `"cLogLvl": "Debug"`
+    Allows you to enable or disable the levels of logs displayed ("Debug" < "Warning" < "Error" < "Fatal").The minimum level is set, e.g. "cLogLvl": "Debug"

   5. cNameDB

-    The name of the database that will be used for the connection, e.g.` "cNameDB": "_AlisaDataBase"`
+    The name of the database that will be used for the connection, e.g. "cNameDB": "_AlisaDataBase"

   6. cPasswordDB

-    The password of the database user that will be used to connect, e.g. `"cPasswordDB": "_AlisaPassword"`
+    The password of the database user that will be used to connect, e.g. "cPasswordDB": "_AlisaPassword"

   7. cPortDB

-	The port number through which the connection to the database will be made, e.g. `"cPortDB": "5432"`
+	The port number through which the connection to the database will be made, e.g. "cPortDB": "5432"

   8. cPortServer

-	The port number on which the web server will accept requests, e.g. `"cPortServer": 4221`
+	The port number on which the web server will accept requests, e.g. "cPortServer": 4221

   9. cUserDB

-	The username that will be used to connect to the database, e.g. `"cUserDB": "_Alisa"`
+	The username that will be used to connect to the database, e.g. "cUserDB": "_Alisa"
 </details>

-<details><summary>Data base schema</summary> <image src="https://raw.githubusercontent.com/gKrokod/webServer/readme/config/scheme.png" alt="Data base schema"></details>

 <details><summary>Data base schema</summary> <image src="config/scheme.png" alt="Data base schema"></details>